cosmos/cosmos-sdk/x/slashing/README.md

 ### Signing Info (Liveness)

-Every block includes a set of precommits by the validators for the previous block, known as the `LastCommitInfo` provided by Tendermint.
+Every block includes a set of precommits by the validators for the previous block, known as the `LastCommitInfo` provided by CometBFT.
 A `LastCommitInfo` is valid so long as it contains precommits from +2/3 of total voting power.

-Proposers are incentivized to include precommits from all validators in the Tendermint `LastCommitInfo` by receiving additional fees proportional to the difference between the voting power included in the `LastCommitInfo` and +2/3 (see [fee distribution](../distribution/README.md#begin-block)).
+Proposers are incentivized to include precommits from all validators in the CometBFT `LastCommitInfo` by receiving additional fees proportional to the difference between the voting power included in the `LastCommitInfo` and +2/3 (see [fee distribution](../distribution/README.md#begin-block)).